| Code | CCPDWL |

 This course will explore the policy and legislative context and the practicalities that govern best practice for companies and practitioners in this area.
 The hope is to create a culture in which everyone has the opportunities to thrive and participate in the arts and creative sectors, with dignity, safely and positive wellbeing at its core.

-Please note that in addition to the eligibility criteria for Safe to Create and Screen Ireland, students must also meet UCC eligibiity criteria as follows:
+Please note that in addition to the eligibility criteria for Screen Ireland, students must also meet UCC eligibiity criteria as follows:

 Candidates should be at least 21 years of age by 1 January of the year of application and must: